-- X-rays

-- Radiation (radium and isotope) therapy including technician materials and supplies

-- Surgical supplies, such as dressings

 - Splints, casts and other devices used to reduce fractures and dislocations

 - Laboratory tests

 - Blood including storage and administration.

 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.

 - Other diagnostic radiology services, which may include:

 - Computed tomography (CTs)

-- Magnetic resonance imaging (MRIs)
+- o Magnetic resonance imaging (MRIs)

-- Positron emission tomography (PET scans)
+- o Positron emission tomography (PET scans)

 - Other outpatient diagnostic tests, which may include:

 - Arterial-Venous Studies

 - Electrocardiogram (EKG)

 - Electroencephalography (EEG)

 - o Electromyography

 - o Doppler Study

 - o Nerve Conduction Study

 - Neuropsychological Testing

-- o Pulmonary Function Test
+- Pulmonary Function Test

 - o Ultrasound

 - Sleep Study

 - o Stress Test